rchrdlln/eraceur/README.md

 ### End of the Game

 + Long Version: Each page is scored as a separate round.
-The first player to win four rounds wins the game.
+The first player to win a set number of rounds wins the game.
+The default is four.

 + Short Version: Pages are scored cumulatively.
 The first player to reach 154 points wins.